5 Ethics

 Case study: The Murugappan family

 This is a story of a Tamil family who sought refugee status to stay in the town of Biloela in Queensland, Australia.
-The Murugappans are a family of four: mother Priya, father Nades, and their two daughters Kopika, 5, and Tharnicaa, 3.
-The family – reported by the BBC as Australia’s “most famous asylum seekers” – were moved from Biloela and have been held in detention on Christmas Island in 2019.
-Despite a highly successful social media campaign, based around the hashtag #HometoBilo, and a petition with 350,000 signatures, the family remain in detention.
+The Murugappans are a family of four: mother Priya, father Nades, and their two daughters Kopika and Tharnicaa.
+The family – reported by the BBC as Australia’s “most famous asylum seekers” – were moved from Biloela and held in detention for four years.
+A highly successful social media campaign, based around the hashtag #HometoBilo, a petition with 350,000 signatures, and a change of government in 2022 resulted in a happy ending for the family when they were granted permanent visas and allowed to return to Biloela to live.
+It was heralded a win for “people power”.
+It did not result in a change to immigration policies but was considered on the basis of “complex and specific” circumstances.

-After doing some preliminary research on this case study and reviewing previous chapters, work through the following questions:
+Do some preliminary research on this case study and review previous chapters, then work through the following questions:

-2. Who are the main publics and counter-publics in this conundrum?
+- Who were the main publics and counter-publics in this conundrum?

-3. If the town of Biloela has consistently supported the family staying there, why do you think the Australian government has stood firm on its decision to not grant the family a permanent visa?
+- If the town of Biloela had consistently supported the family staying there, why do you think the former Australian government stood firm on its decision to not grant the family a permanent visa?

 What is ethics?

 Ethics itself is a branch of philosophy which investigates ideas, concepts and arguments around what constitutes right and wrong / good and bad.
-Approaches to understanding what is ‘right’ and what is ‘wrong’ as well as what moral concepts such as justice, duty and virtue mean, differ across societies and within communities.
+Approaches to understanding what is ‘right’ and what is ‘wrong’ as well as what moral concepts such as justice, duty and virtue mean, differ across cultures and within communities.
+But, as we have seen elsewhere in the book, the idea of thinking in binaries can be very delimiting.

 As the above case study demonstrates, ethical dilemmas are woven into the decisions made by individuals, organisations and institutions every day.
 It is not surprising then, that the examination of ethical complexities has been a preoccupation of thinkers since humanity’s first records were created.
 This timeline provides a brief history of key moments in the evolution of ethical theorising around the globe.